-- 1. Count in jumps of the same size such as 6,7,9,25 and 1000.
+- 1. Count in jumps of the same size such as 2,5,10,4,8,50,100 and so on.
 Children should count backwards as well as forwards.
 Physical activities such as skipping and playing catch can be incorporated to encourage motivation. - 2.
 Help them to understand time, read both digital and analogue clocks.
 Involve them in dates and diaries, knowing the calendar months, days in a year, family celebrations and appointments. - 3.
+Collect items such as football cards, buttons, straws, milk bottle tops and group them into ones, tens and hundreds.

-Look for numbers in digits and words in books, on posters, in comics, on buses, cars and road signs and prices and ask children to read them.
-Children could also photograph them. - 4.Talk about the shape of 2D and 3D objects.
-Try and identify shapes in the world around us. - 5.
+- 4. Look for numbers in digits and words in books, on posters, in comics, on buses, cars and road signs and prices and ask children to read them.
+Children could also photograph them. - 5.
+Talk about the shape of 2D and 3D objects.
+Try and identify shapes in the world around us. - 6.
 Ask your child to help when you are doing things with money such as paying for items in shops.
 How much will these items cost?

-How much change will you receive?

-- 6. Ask them to help when you are measuring items such as weighing ingredients or measuring the length or height of an object.
-Use metric units of measure. - 7.
-Use a magazine or the internet to find out about when a TV programme or film is on and how long it will last. - 8.
-Read bus and train time tables and calendars. - 9.
-Help them to learn their times tables and related division facts (see the following page.)
+How much change will you receive? - 7.
+Ask them to help when you are measuring items such as weighing ingredients or measuring the length or height of an object.
+Use metric units of measure. - 8.
+Use a magazine or the internet to find out about when a TV programme or film is on and how long it will last. - 9.
+Read bus and train time tables and calendars.